 Field-hunting tip

-Look in limestone solution caves country — that is the host setting where cave pearls typically forms.
+Look in limestone solution caves country, the host setting where cave pearls typically forms.
 If you start seeing calcite, aragonite in float, you are in the right ground.
 Field specimens usually show a spherical or ovoid concretionary aggregates habit, so train your eye for that shape before scanning the outcrop.